 The good news is that these contributions qualify for tax relief at a rate of 20% based on your current salary of €0

-If you don't have a financial adviser and need further information on financial advisers in your area, the following websites provide further details.
+If you don’t have a financial broker and need further information on financial brokers in your area, the following websites provide further details.

 The Professional Insurance Brokers Association

 WARNING: The value of your investment may go down as well as up.

 WARNING: If you invest in these products you may lose some or all of the money you invest.